-Jeffrey B. Banke / Shutterstock.com Batteries (Single Use) Hazardous Waste See Alternatives Illegal in Garbage or Drains National Prescription Drug Take Back Day Saturday, April 28, 2018 More Info Get Reminder Jeffrey B. Banke / Shutterstock.com To recycle curbside, seal the batteries in a clear plastic bag and place on top of your recycling cart.
+Jeffrey B. Banke / Shutterstock.com Batteries (Single Use) See Alternatives Illegal in Garbage or Drains Hazardous Waste National Prescription Drug Take Back Day Saturday, April 27, 2019 More Info Get Reminder Jeffrey B. Banke / Shutterstock.com To recycle curbside, seal the batteries in a clear plastic bag and place on top of your recycling cart.
 Batteries cannot be placed inside your recycling cart.
 You can also dispose of used batteries along with other Household Hazardous Waste here: San Joaquin County Household Hazardous Waste Facility7850 R.A.
-Bridgeford StreetStockton, CA 95206(209) 468-3066 Map & Directions Find out what to do with hazardous waste Never Throw in the Trash Batteries are banned from the trash because they contain metals and other toxic and corrosive chemicals that can leach into the environment.
+Bridgeford StreetStockton, CA 95206(209) 468-3066 Map & Directions Never Throw in the Trash Batteries are banned from the trash because they contain metals and other toxic and corrosive chemicals that can leach into the environment.
 All batteries, including sizes AAA, AA, C and D, need to be disposed of as Household Hazardous Waste.
 Alternative Ways to Recycle The Battery Solutions Recycling Program Battery Solutions offers battery recycling kits and services to businesses, municipalities and residences.
 Their programs aim to help people recycle their batteries properly and conveniently.
 Learn more.
 The Big Green Box Battery Recycling Program The Big Green Box is a mail-in battery recycling program for both residences and businesses.
 Their system is simple: order a box, fill it up with your used batteries and then ship it back to the company’s EPA-approved recycling center.
 Learn more.
 Ways to Reduce Buy Rechargeable Batteries Most single use batteries can be replaced by rechargeable ones.
 Consider switching batteries so you can reduce how much hazardous waste you generate.
 Today’s rechargeable batteries are even made to have the same battery life as single use ones.
 Conserve Battery Life Try conserving the battery life of your electronics so you can get more use out of those batteries.
 Turn off battery-powered devices when they’re not in use, and avoid exposing electronics to cold conditions.
 Did You Know?
 Battery Explodes in Garbage Truck One battery recently caused an explosion in a UK garbage truck, starting a fire and contaminating over six tons of recycling.
 Because batteries contain chemicals that can ignite, it is important to dispose of them correctly, and not just toss them in with other trash or recycling.
 Battery Technology Innovations “A battery will do for the electricity supply chain what refrigeration did to our food supply chain” said MIT electrochemist Donald Sadoway in a Grist article.
 Sadoway and his peers are developing new battery technology using materials such as molten metal and saltwater.
 The energy-storage capacity of these technologies could lead to a new era for electric cars and the electricity grid.